River Born, Culture Fed

 • Create a trail model that may be replicated in other parts of Kerrville

-• Harness the youthful, vibrant energy realized on Clay Street and incorporate into City branding and identity development
+• Harness the vibrant energy realized on Clay Street and incorporate into City branding and identity development

 • Recognize and celebrate existing qualities that make Kerrville special